 A splash of reality

-But here's a harsh reality: swimmers pee in the pool, and they will continue to pee in the pool.
-We in the aquatics industry must accept it, and act accordingly.
+Here's a harsh reality: swimmers pee in the pool, and they will continue to do so.
+We in the aquatics industry must accept that, and act accordingly.
 No more pointing fingers and talking down to swimmers like "if you would just (insert demand about not peeing here), everything would be fine."
 It falls upon deaf ears.

 The first set is 12x100 IM's, mixing in drills and kick.
 It takes about 20 minutes to complete, and now you have to pee.
 Given the extra pressure of your bladder being underwater, time's a factor, because the main set is about to begin.
 You can either run to the bathroom to pee and miss the explanation of the set (not to mention, it's freezing in the bathroom when you're soaking wet), or stick around.

 No swimmer wants to be "that teammate" who jumps out in the middle of a set and loses their heart rate that everyone else is pushing through.
 That's cheap.
 That's like leaving on the :07.
 And swimmers know what I'm talking about.
 Those who leave on the :07 deserve nobody's respect.
 They're down there with Save-up Sally and Warm-up Sprinter.